How to use the Norwegian Food Composition Table

 The food items in "My Food list" can be saved to a spreadsheet.
 To download all the food items in the food table in a spreadsheet, you must click on “About” in the right hand corner of the screen and choose "Download".
 There you will find the latest updated version of the Food Composition Table.
 Earlier versions of The Food Composition Table are downloadable when clicking on “Publications” in the menu, and then open the article "Old tables".

-Feel free to use the table values, If you use the data in presentations or distribute the data to a third party, we ask that you respect the intellectual property rights as well as the copyrights and always include a reference to the food composition table, as follows: "Food Composition Table 2017.
-Norwegian Food Safety Authority, Directorate of Health and the University of Oslo. www.matvaretabellen.no".
+Feel free to use the table values, If you use the data in presentations or distribute the data to a third party, we ask that you respect the intellectual property rights as well as the copyrights and always include a reference to the food composition table, as follows: "Food Composition Table 2018.
+Norwegian Food Safety Authority. www.matvaretabellen.no".

 Read more about copyrights and responsibilities.